Merge-of-Thought Distillation: Multi-teacher distillation and MoT yield substantial gains

-\begin{itemize} \item STD: train on each single-teacher distilled dataset (QWQ, QWEN3-32B, QWEN3-235B, DEEPSEEK-R1). \item MTD: train on the union of all teachers’ distilled samples. \item MOT: our method that alternates across the four STD corpora with periodic merges. \end{itemize}

-For fairness, all methods save a checkpoint every 50 steps, and we report the best checkpoint; full per-step results are provided in the Appendix~\ref{app:mot} and Appendix~\ref{app:std/mtd}.
-Results are shown in Table~\ref{tab:ablation-STD-MTD-mot}.
+\textbf{Comprehensive Ablations of STD, MTD, and MoT.} To validate the effectiveness of MoT and multi-teacher distillation, we conduct fine-grained ablations: (1) \textbf{STD}: train on each single-teacher distilled dataset (QWQ, Qwen3-32B, Qwen3-235B, Deepseek-R1).
+(2) \textbf{MTD}: train on the union of all teachers’ distilled samples.
+(3) \textbf{MoT}: our method that alternates across the four STD corpora with periodic merges.
+For fairness, all methods save a checkpoint every 50 steps, and we report the best checkpoint; full per-step results are provided in the Appendix~\ref{app:MoT}.